Stephen Byrne (comics)

 Stephen Andrew Byrne (born 7 March 1986, Dublin, Ireland) is an Irish artist and animator noted for his work in animation, comic books, video games, and television.
-He is best known for his work on the Serenity comic with Joss Whedon and Chris Roberson, DC's Green Arrow and his online animated shorts.
+He is best known for his work on the Serenity comic with Joss Whedon and Chris Roberson, DC's Green Arrow, and his online animated shorts.

-He was recently announced as the new artist for DC's The Ray.
+In 2016, Byrne was announced as the new artist for DC's The Ray.

 Biography

 Byrne was born in Dublin.
 By age 12, he knew he was going to be an artist.

 Byrne currently lives in Seattle, Washington working on Plants vs. Zombies Heroes.

-His next project was Wonder Twins from DC comics in February 2019.
+His next project was Wonder Twins from DC Comics in February 2019.